yumma-lib/yumma-css-intellisense/README.md

 ## Features

-### Autocomplete
+### Completions

-Have helpful suggestions while you do your typing.
+Helpful completions while you do your typing.

-### Hover Information
+### Hoverings

-Inspect the CSS behind the Yumma CSS classes by simply hovering over them.
+Inspect the CSS behind the Yumma CSS classes.

 ## Community